Exact analytical solutions for the kinks, the solitons and the shocks in discrete nonlinear transmission line with nonlinear capacitance: The dissipative kinks and shocks

 \section{The dissipative kinks and shocks}

 Let us ask ourselves what happens with the kinks when the transmission line becomes lossy?
-To answer this question let us include in the system the resistors $R$ shunting the inductors (see Fig. \ref{sh}).
+To answer this question let us include in the system the resistors $R_L$ shunting the inductors and the resistors $R_C$ in series with the nonlinear capacitors (see Fig. \ref{sh}).